xquyvu/ez-expense/deployment/GITHUB_ACTIONS_SETUP.md

 ### 1. Direct Download (Automatic)

-- Users download the DMG from GitHub Releases
+- Users download the ZIP package from GitHub Releases
-- Drag app to Applications folder
+- Extract and copy app to Applications folder
 - **No security warnings** (if properly signed/notarized)

 ### 2. Homebrew Cask (Semi-Automatic)